-There are so many types of wall and floor tile to choose from now that a lot of our customers just don't know what to go for.
-So let us take you through the options and explain the pros and cons of all the different styles and materials you can select to make your bathroom walls and floors look fantastic and keep your water where it belongs.
-There are a number of things to consider when choosing your tiling, including the material, the style, the durability, the floor itself, and ease of cleaning.
+There are so many types of wall and floor tile to choose from now.
+A lot of our customers don't know what to go for.
+So let us take you through the options and explain the pros and cons of all the different styles and tiling materials you can select.
+This is to make your bathroom walls and floors look fantastic and keep your water where it belongs.
+There are several things to consider when choosing your tiling.
+This includes the material, the style, the durability, the floor itself, and ease of cleaning.

-Porcelain tiles are a higher quality of tile made by using a smoother clay which is then kiln-fired to a higher temperature to ensure that the final surface is harder and more water-resistant than standard ceramic tiles.
-Since the result is a strong, durable, and water-resistant tile that makes porcelain tiles excellent for the bathroom (your toilet is probably porcelain already) and while they tend to be slightly more expensive than normal ceramic tiles that are balanced by their harder wearing nature.
-If the word 'porcelain' makes you think of bland white tiles then let us show you the incredible range of modern porcelain tiles that can be shaped and coloured to look like slate, wood, or any number of other materials while still retaining their strength and water resistance.
+Porcelain tiles are a higher quality of the tile.
+It is made by using a smoother clay which is then kiln-fired to a higher temperature.
+This is to ensure that the final surface is harder and more water-resistant than standard ceramic tiles since the result is a strong, durable, and water-resistant tile that makes porcelain tiles excellent for the bathroom (your toilet is probably porcelain already).
+At the same time, they tend to be slightly more expensive than normal ceramic tiles that are balanced by their harder wearing nature.
+Suppose the word 'porcelain' makes you think of bland white tiles.
+Let us show you the incredible range of modern porcelain tiles.
+A tiling material that can be shaped and coloured to look like slate, look like wood, or any number of other tiling materials while still retaining their strength and water resistance.

-Ceramic tiles and porcelain are very similar but ceramic isn't so water-resistant, or tough, or heavy.
+Ceramic tiles and porcelain are very similar, but ceramic aren't so water-resistant, or tough, or heavy.
 That doesn't mean it has no place in a bathroom, just that it is typically used in surfaces that are less likely to get heavy water use.
-Ceramic tiles are cheaper than porcelain and easier to cut which makes them much faster to apply.
+Ceramic tiles are cheaper than porcelain and easier to cut, which makes them much faster to apply.

 Field Tiles, Accent Tiles, Border Tiles

-One of the beauties of the tiling is the unlimited combinations it offers and when you've chosen your field tiles (the ones that make up the main tile colour and style) you may also want accent tiles of a different colour to form patterns or bring out the main field tiles, and perhaps a different border tile to top off and round off edges.
+One of the beauties of the tiling is the unlimited combinations it offers.
+When you've chosen your field tiles (the ones that make up the main tile colour and style) you may also want accent tiles of a different colour to form patterns or bring out the main field tiles.
+Perhaps a different border tile to top off and round off edges.

 Tile on Tile

-If you want to re-tile that old bathroom it may not always be necessary to remove all the old tiles.
-Damaged and non-waterproof tile surfaces will probably have to go in order to put in new waterproofing and protect your walls and floors but if the original tiling is sound we may not have to remove it and it can be used as a foundation which helps with the waterproofing.
-The key here is a really good adhesive application to ensure the new layer bonds with the old but we can do that for you no problem.
-Tiling over existing tile can speed up the job and reduce your costs so as long as we judge the base level to be sound we will always try to save you money as we renovate your bathroom.
+If you want to re-tile that old bathroom, it may not always be necessary to remove all the old tiles.
+Damaged and non-waterproof tile surfaces will probably have to go.
+To put in new waterproofing and protect your walls and floors.
+If the original tiling is sound we may not have to remove it.
+It can be used as a foundation which helps with the waterproofing.
+The key here is an excellent adhesive application.
+This is to ensure the new layer bonds with the old, but we can do that for you no problem.
+Tiling over existing tile can speed up the job and reduce your costs.
+So as long as we judge the base level to be sound, we will always try to save you money as we renovate your bathroom.